Mesothelioma Lawsuits

 When were you diagnosed with mesothelioma?

 Your attorney will want to know the date of your mesothelioma diagnosis to make sure you’re within the time limit to file a lawsuit.
-If you have mesothelioma, the statute of limitations started the day you were diagnosed.
-If you’re filing on behalf of a loved one who died of mesothelioma, the statute of limitations began on the date they passed away.
+If you have mesothelioma, the statute of limitations generally started the day you were diagnosed.
+If you’re filing on behalf of a loved one who died of mesothelioma, the statute of limitations generally began on the date they died.
 Based on this information, your lawyer can help you determine whether you’re within the time limit for your state and type of claim.

 When were you exposed to asbestos?

 People filing mesothelioma lawsuits were generally exposed to asbestos in the U.S. before 1985.
-Asbestos-related diseases typically take 20 to 50 years to develop, which means that even if you were exposed to asbestos on the job as an adult, it may take decades for your cancer to manifest itself.
+Asbestos-related diseases typically take 20 to 60 years to develop, which means that even if you were exposed to asbestos on the job as an adult, it may take decades for your cancer to manifest itself.

 Where do you believe you were exposed to asbestos?